AnyDSL/MimIR/docs/coding.md

     header to be up-to-date.
 - `INSTALL`: Specify, if the plugin description, plugin and headers shall be installed with `make install`.
-    To export the targets, the export name `install_exports` has to be exported accordingly (see [install(EXPORT ..)](https://cmake.org/cmake/help/latest/command/install.html#export))
+    To export the targets, the export name `thorin-targets` has to be exported accordingly (see [install(EXPORT ..)](https://cmake.org/cmake/help/latest/command/install.html#export))